cscully-allison/data-ensemble-interview-artifacts/Research Questions.md

 From Katy:
 -  Does this research relate to dimensionality reduction or can it inform DR practices in the HPC space?

+### Emergent Questions

+- How do people conceive of Metadata?
+	- Generally?
+	- In relation to the main Dataset?
+- What are the weaknesses/boundaries in the Thicket Data structure's ability to capture performance ensemble data?
+- What portions of an ensemble dataset are more relevant/less relevant to analysis/general use of the data?